38 Eastwood Drive, Suite 401

 Surprised?
 You’re not the only one.
 But the truth is Gutenberg made a tremendous impact on history.
 Without the printing press, we would’ve never had the means to easily share our thoughts and ideas with the world.
 Gutenberg’s invention made it possible to share information with numerous people around the globe via books, magazines, brochures, mailers, and other printed materials.
 And it has also been a boon to advertisers for centuries, even today.

 Print ads still work for three main reasons:

 Print advertising can easily reach a vast number of consumers via a variety of mediums.
-Think of how many billboards and moving ads (company vehicles) you saw just on your way to work today?
-Not only are print ads noticed more often, but they tend to have a longer life than other ad forms, particularly digital.
-Unlike online ads, which tend to be crowded together and fighting for attention, print ads get to have their own space, so the viewer can focus on just one ad at a time.
+Think of how many billboards and moving ads (company vehicles) you saw just on your way to work today.
+Not only are print ads noticed more often, but they also tend to have a longer life than other ad forms, particularly digital.
+Unlike online ads, which tend to crowd ad space, print ads get to have their own space, so the viewer can focus on just one ad at a time.

 Now that we’ve shown you why print ads still work, you’ll need the right strategies to unlock the potential of print advertising.
 Here are some tips to ensure your print ads are on target with your marketing goals.

 Nielsen and GfK MRI conducted research on print advertising in 2017.
 What they found was that the top 6 magazines in the United States have a more extensive reach among 18 to 49-year-old consumers than any TV program .
 That’s partly because the vast array of magazines published today cover subjects that appeal to both wide demographics and niche audiences.